smmunna/laravel-server/README.md

 ### Backend Purpose(Rest API)

-1. Goto this route show the response of this server
+1. Goto `Postman` and goto `new request` and give this route to show the response of this server
 ```javascript
 http://localhost:8000
 ```